 We strive to communicate effectively with parents and carers about their child’s education and welfare, events, activities and developments in school, and extra-curricular activities that may be of interest.
 We work to achieve this in a number of ways.

-Increasingly, we use email to communicate with parents.
+We prefer to communicate with parents by email.
 You will be asked to provide an email address when your child starts school and to keep us informed if this address changes.

 This facility allows us to text short messages to you, e.g. the school is closed tomorrow due to the snow; football club has been cancelled on Tuesday evening; please remind Sam to bring his PE kit on Friday.
 It is very important that we have up-to-date mobile phone numbers and that your phones are switched on whenever possible.